 Coworking spaces are hubs of productivity, technology, and community, which offer excellent network connectivity as well as opportunities to meet others who work in other industries.

-These coworking spaces are springing up in nearly every part state; though a majority of these facilities are located in Lagos.
+These coworking spaces are springing up in nearly every part of the country.
+Though a majority of these facilities are located in Lagos.
 The story is the same around the world where more and more of these hubs are set up.

 They offer the perfect environment for people with full-time jobs as well as freelance careers.
 Even entrepreneurs are not left out as well.